OSGConnect/tutorial-blast-split/README.md

 The database and the input file will each get special treatment.
 The database we are using is large enough that we will want to use OSG Connect's `stashcache` capability (more information about that [here][stashcache]).
-The input file is large enough that A) it is near the upper limit of what is practical to transfer,
+The input file is large enough that a) it is near the upper limit of what is practical to transfer,
-B) it would take hours to complete a single `blastx` analysis for it and C) the resulting output file would be huge.
+b) it would take hours to complete a single `blastx` analysis for it, and c) the resulting output file would be huge.

 Because the BLAST process is
 run over the input file line by line, it is scientifically valid to split up the input query file, analyze the pieces, and then put the results back together at the end!
 By splitting the input query file into smaller pieces, each of the queries can be run as seporate jobs.
 On the other hand, BLAST databases should not be split, because the blast output includes a score value for each sequence that is calculated relative to the entire length of the database.

-This is what we are going to do below.

 ## Get materials and set up files